 As we discovered before, iron is really important during your period.
 Since your body loses blood, it needs to refuel in other ways.

-Also, don’t forget about getting extra magnesium, which can help combat some of the discomfort you’re feeling — just be careful with magnesium supplements versus magnesium from whole foods, since magnesium supplement can have a laxative effect, and getting a little too regular during our period is already enough to deal with on its own.
+Also, don’t forget about getting extra magnesium, which can help combat some of the discomfort you’re feeling — just be careful with magnesium supplements versus magnesium from whole foods, since magnesium in the form of citrate can have a laxative effect, and getting a little too regular during our period is already enough to deal with on its own.
 An easy way to get more magnesium into your diet is through hydrating with electrolytes!

 Besides paying attention to the nutrients your body needs, you also need to be sure to eat a healthy variety of foods while on your period.

-By filling your plate with wholesome, nutritious proteins, vegetables, and carbohydrates, you will be better able to stabilize your blood sugar, reducing the chances of sudden, extreme hunger and cravings.
+By filling your plate with wholesome, nutritious proteins, vegetables, good fats, and natural carbohydrates, you will be better able to stabilize your blood sugar, reducing the chances of sudden, extreme hunger and cravings.

 Pay special attention to the start of your day.
 Skip the sweet breakfast and opt for a savory one.
-Make breakfast with complex carbohydrates, protein, and healthy fats, so your body feels full and satisfied, which will set your body and mind on the right path for the rest of the day.
+Make breakfast with protein, and healthy fats, so your body feels full and satisfied, which will set your body and mind on the right path for the rest of the day.

 Not getting enough sleep may actually cause an increase in the cravings you have during the following day since your cortisol (stress hormone) will be higher due to the lack of deep and REM sleep.
 A good night’s rest promotes the healthy production of hormones that control appetite.

 So, without a good night’s sleep, your body’s hormones may be out of balance.
-Because your hormones are already fluctuating during your cycle, do your body a favor and prioritize getting some ZZZs when your period comes.
+Because your hormones are already fluctuating during your cycle, do your body a favor and prioritize getting some ZZZs throughout the entire month.